d3rp3tt3/ai-case-study/README.md

-# Tempus: Using Artificial Intelligence to Create More  Targeted and Successful Patient Treatment Plans
+# Tempus: Using Artificial Intelligence to Predict and Create Successful Patient Treatment Plans

 ## Overview and Origin